President and Office Director of All Projects + Accounts

 Also in simoneink’s exclusive stable of highly sought-after product clients is La Boîte, the New York boutique of Israeli born spice master, classically trained chef, and two-time cookbook author Lior Lev Sercarz.
 La Boîte is where home cooks and notable professionals, alike, seek his mesmerizing spice blends and biscuits, made with the purest and most aromatic spices from around the world.
 An acknowledged ‘spice guru,’ Sercarz has partnered with star chef Éric Ripert to create bespoke spice blends, available at Williams Sonoma stores across the country.
 Others who enlist his expertise are: Michael Solomonov, José Andrés, David Chang and Ina Garten, to name a few.
 Lior and La Boîte have been featured in publications including The New York Times, Vogue, InStyle Magazine, Every Day with Rachael Ray, Food & Wine and SAVEUR 100.

 The Easton Porter Group, led by husband and wife team Dean Porter Andrews and Lynn Easton, accomplished leaders of the boutique hospitality and event industry, turned to Ms. Rathlé to represent Pippin Hill Farm & Vineyards, a unique property among the growing number of fine wineries along Virginia’s Monticello Wine Trail.
 The property’s own Certified Horticulturist Diane Burns, continuously cultivates more than 100 varieties of fruits, vegetables, and herbs from the property’s Zone 7 gardens.
 Immersed in an atmosphere of relaxed elegance, its Tasting Room, helmed by chef Ian Rynecki, offers pairings of the most elevated vineyard-to-table cuisine – sourced directly from the Kitchen Garden on-site – that you’ll find among the gentle hills of Virginia’s Piedmont country.
-In the heart of Charlottesville is the sister property, Red Pump Kitchen, that borrows the finest resources from Pippin Hill’s gardens to round out the Italian-inspired menu by chef Reid Owen, and over-the-top bar program by Kendall Moore.
+In the heart of Charlottesville is the sister property, Red Pump Kitchen, that borrows the finest resources from Pippin Hill’s gardens to round out the Italian-inspired menu and over-the-top bar program.

 Over a span of more than 18 eventful years, Ms. Rathlé has worked with Sean Cummings, the visionary New Orleans hotelier and developer whose company, Ekistics, pioneered loft-style living and premier boutique hotels in that city.
 She successfully positions International House and Loft 523 as the most hip, high-style, and soulful accommodations in town; promoted the groundbreaking Rice Mill Lofts condominium complex on the banks of the Mississippi; and gained important attention for the street level restaurant, which is now occupied by chef Nina Compton, Bywater American Bistro.
 Ms. Rathlé has built a high profile for Cummings' brand by showcasing his community involvement, particularly as it relates to encouraging entrepreneurs and creatives contributing to the recent New Orleans renaissance.